berlinplan/berlinplan.github.io/readme.md

 > **Combine:** implies some merging or mingling with corresponding loss of identity of each unit (168)

+<sub> Imagine there were no economic differences between living and working in a 3rd-world  & an industrial country, would anyone be a refugee anymore? </sub>

+## a Migrant fled his country Against social  & Religious values, to Support a more Psychopathic System, which increase inequality, is fully integropaths.

+#### Why do migrants reject the traditions of people in a psychopathic system?

+> while populations, cultures, and values of people in industrial systems are disappearing,should one follow the path of someone who has sunk their ship?(186)

+#### What are the benefits of cultural dialogue within a society?

+> The exchange of ideas and debates lead to more polarization, as stated before.

 #### Is a third-world migrant who works in a country where their production may be used against their homeland not well integrated?